-1. Begin by frying the onions, cumin, chilli flakes, garlic, ginger, and cardamom in a generous amount of oil.
+1. Begin by mildly heating any non-stick saute pans which you have and frying the onions, cumin, chilli flakes, garlic, ginger, and cardamom in a generous amount of oil.
 After 5 minutes add the beef and cook until browned.
 Tip in the tomatoes, tomato puree, stock cube, water, peppers and fresh chillies.
 Cover and cook for an hour.

 2. After an hour remove the lid and reduce slowly for a further 1-2 hours, depending on time constraints or urges.
 Once reduced right down, though far from dry, season to taste and serve with fresh coriander and rice.

 Cost: As you all know, I am a big fan of the cheaper cuts of meat – they are simply perfect for dishes like this since they respond particularly well to a lengthy cooking process.
 Happily, and somewhat obviously, cheap cuts of meat are cheap, which makes this dish cheap.
 Indeed, dinner enough for six should set one back a trifling £7.20 – a mere £1.20 per portion!

 Beautiful, my tummy is rumblng at the thought of it!
 And how exciting about Katherine´s father being a torch bearer, look forward to hearing more about it.